lastdev/Addons/Overachiever/readme.txt

 -- Added "Scrappy's Best Friend" to Mechagon Island suggestions.
 -- Added suggestions for the Battle for Darkshore warfront.
 -- Added suggestions for the Battle for Stromgarde heroic warfront.
+-- Attempt to fix suggestions not showing for the Battle for Stromgarde warfront.
 -- Added suggestion for revamped Deepwind Gorge battleground.
 - Fix other variables leaking into global scope.